György Klapka: Before becoming a general

-After the victory, on 15 March, of the Hungarian Revolution of 1848, Klapka volunteered in the Hungarian army, and he was conscripted as captain.
+After the victory, on 15 March, of the Hungarian Revolution of 1848, Klapka volunteered in the Hungarian army, where he was made captain.

-In May 1848 he was appointed by Batthyány Government with two Hungarian officers to go to Kolozsvár and in the Székely Land to find out if Transylvania wanted to reunite with Hungary, and to measure how many from the Székely border guard units could be sent to Hungary.
-On 13 June he was appointed as a captain to the 16 Hungarian Battalion in Veszprém.
-Starting with August he joined the Hungarian military operations in Bácska (Southern Hungary) against the Serbian insurgents.
+In May 1848 he was sent by the Batthyány Government along with two Hungarian officers to Kolozsvár and the Székely Land to learn if public sentiment in Transylvania was in favour of reunification with Hungary, and to assess how many of the Székely border guard units could be sent to Hungary.
+On 13 June he was appointed as a captain to the 16 Hungarian Battalion in Veszprém and in August joined the Hungarian military operations in Bácska in southern Hungary against the Serbian insurgents.

-On 25 September he was sent to be the temporary director of the Komárom fortress, called the Gibraltar of the Danube.
+On 25 September he was sent to be the temporary director of the Komárom fortress, known as the Gibraltar of the Danube.
 During that time he prevented Wilhelm Mertz, the constable of the fortress, from delivering it in the hands of the Habsburgs, and played a role in forcing Mertz and the officers loyal to the Habsburgs, to leave Komárom, securing this very important stronghold for Hungary.
-From 16 October Klapka supervised also the fortification works from Pozsony.
-During that time, as the commander of the concentrated Hungarian national guards concentrated at Nagyszombat, he participated in the military operations against the Austrian troops led by Balthasar von Simunich which broke into Hungary from Moravia.
+From 16 October Klapka also supervised the fortification works in Pozsony.
+As the commander of the concentrated Hungarian national guards concentrated at Nagyszombat, he participated in military operations against the Austrian troops led by Balthasar von Simunich, which broke into Hungary from Moravia.

-On 13 November he was appointed chief of general staff of the Bánság army corps, and together with general Antal Vetter, he elaborated a plan to crush the Serbian insurgency, but this plan failed because of its weak execution by the main commander of the military operations: general Ernő Kiss.
-In the end of December 1848 he worked in the general staff section of the Hungarian Ministry of Defence.
+On 13 November he was appointed chief of general staff of the Bánság army corps, and together with General Antal Vetter, he produced a plan to crush the Serbian insurgency, but this failed owing to weak execution by the main commander of the military operations, General Ernő Kiss.
+By the end of December 1848 he was attached to the general staff section of the Hungarian Ministry of Defence.

-When in December 1848 the main Austrian imperial troops led by Field Marshal Alfred I, Prince of Windisch-Grätz attacked Hungary, he was appointed as major in the Hungarian army, by 9 January 1849 he was already a colonel.
-Together with his chief Antal Vetter he elaborated the plan of retreating the main Hungarian troops behind the Tisza river, and became commander of the Upper Tisza Corps (Felső-tiszai hadtest).
+That month Austrian imperial troops led by Field Marshal Alfred I, Prince of Windisch-Grätz attacked Hungary, and Klapka was appointed major in the Hungarian army, and by 9 January 1849 colonel.
+Together with Vetter he planned the retreat of the Hungarian troops along the Tisza river, and became commander of the Upper Tisza Corps (Felső-tiszai hadtest).